 Step 5 Teacher Instructions Begin timing the 45 minutes for the reading section.
 Circulate around the room to make sure students are following directions and are at the correct place in their booklets.
 Encourage any students who finish the reading section early to check their work and silently read a book at their desks (or other quiet activity) until the break is announced.
 When the 45 minutes are up, or earlier if all students have finished, announce the stretch break (5-15 minutes).
-Step 6 Teacher Script \Box Please close your assessment booklet and leave it on your desk. · · After the break, we will begin the writing activity.
+Step 6 Please close your assessment booklet and leave it on your desk. Υ. After the break, we will begin the writing activity.
 If needed, you will have more time after the writing activity to complete the reading section.
 Now we are going to take a stretch break.
 Step 7 Teacher Instructions After the stretch break, students should return to their desks.
 Ensure students' pencils are sharp to improve readability.
 You will lead students through a pre-writing activity.
 Do not record ideas on the board since students must work independently.
-Step 8 Teacher Script \Box • Please open your assessment booklet to the writing section on (page 12/page 30).
-Read the instructions.
+New: there are three different prompt topics students may choose from.
+The first option is more structured, the second one is broader, and the third one is a topic of their choice.
+Students will fill in the circle beside their selected topic.
+They may do this after they have engaged in the pre-writing sharing activity.
+Step 8 Teacher Script \Box • Please open your assessment booklet to the writing section on (page 16/page 36).
+Read the instructions and topic options.
 Take a minute to think about what you would like to write about.
 Now we are going to share some of your ideas before you begin planning your writing on your own.
-Step 9 Teacher Instructions After students read the instructions, they may discuss in partners and/or as a whole class their ideas about the writing prompt before they begin planning their writing (3-5 minutes)
+Step 9 Teacher Instructions After students read the instructions, they may discuss in partners and/or as a whole class their ideas about their preferred writing prompt before they begin planning their writing (3-5 minutes).